Defining Waypoints, Tracks, and Routes

 |Icons are graphic symbols used to mark locations like

-waypoints but don't have names.
-They can be navigated
+have names.
+They can be navigated to like waypoints

 |A route is a set of waypoints that you "tell" the receiver you want to navigate from one point to the next.
 It is similar to a track but is made up of waypoints instead of trackpoints and only consists of a hundred or so waypoints (depending on the receiver) whereas a track can have thousands of trackpoints.
 A GPS receiver has specific functions for navigating a route.
 Since a track and route are similar, newer receivers are getting functions for navigating a track.
 Since trackpoints don't have names and waypoints do, navigating a track means messages like "approaching turn 14", "approaching turn 15", "approaching turn 16", etc. Navigating a route means that you can get messages like "approaching BEAR-CREEK", approaching JCN-PINE-CK", approaching TAYLOR-PAS", etc. A route is not intended for drawing linear features on the map screen.|

 |Tracks and Trackpoints|

 trackpoints as you travel.
 The trackpoints define a